ElWanderer/kOS_scripts/documentation/lib_ant_readme.md

 #### `ANT_ANIM_MOD`

-This stores the KSP module name for a part that can animate: `"ModuleAnimateGeneric"`.
+This stores the KSP module name (as of KSP v1.2) for a transmitter that can animate: `"ModuleDeployableAntenna"`.

-In KSP 1.1.3, all antennae must extend in order to send science data, so all transmitters have this module.
-From KSP v1.2, there is at least one antennae that doesn't extend/retract, so it probably won't have this module.
+In KSP 1.1.3, all antennae were animated and used a generic animation module.

 #### `antCommStatus`

 Function delegate.
-The `partModField(field,module,part)` function this is based on is defined in lib_parts.ks.
+The `partModField(field,module,part)` function this is based on is defined in `lib_parts.ks`.

-This delegate returns the contents of the `ANT_TX_MOD` module field `Comm`, if this exists.
+This delegate returns the contents of the `ANT_TX_MOD` module field `Antenna State`, if this exists.
 Otherwise it will return `-`.

+Note: in earlier versions of KSP, the module field was called `Comm`.

 #### `antAnimStatus`

 Function delegate.
-The `partModField(field,module,part)` function this is based on is defined in lib_parts.ks.
+The `partModField(field,module,part)` function this is based on is defined in `lib_parts.ks`.

 This delegate returns the contents of the `ANT_ANIM_MOD` module field `Status`, if this exists.
 Otherwise it will return `-`.

 #### `antExtend`

 Function delegate.
-The `partEvent(event,module,part)` function this is based on is defined in lib_parts.ks.
+The `partEvent(event,module,part)` function this is based on is defined in `lib_parts.ks`.

-This delegate will try to trigger the "Extend" event for the input `part`, returning `TRUE` if the event was fired and `FALSE` if it was not.
+This delegate will try to trigger the `Extend Antenna` event for the input `part`, returning `TRUE` if the event was fired and `FALSE` if it was not.

+Note: in earlier versions of KSP, the event was called `Extend`.

 #### `antRetract`

 Function delegate.
-The `partEvent(event,module,part)` function this is based on is defined in lib_parts.ks.
+The `partEvent(event,module,part)` function this is based on is defined in `lib_parts.ks`.

-This delegate will try to trigger the "Retract" event for the input `part`, returning `TRUE` if the event was fired and `FALSE` if it was not.
+This delegate will try to trigger the `Retract Antenna` event for the input `part`, returning `TRUE` if the event was fired and `FALSE` if it was not.

+Note: in earlier versions of KSP, the event was called `Retract`.

 ### Function reference

-#### `waitUntilIdle(part)`
+#### `antIdle(part)`

 This function waits until the input transmitter `part` is idle.

-This is defined as the `Comm` field containing the string `Idle` and the `Status` field not containing the string `Moving...`.
+This is defined as the `Antenna State` field containing the string `Idle` and the `Status` field being either `Retracted` or `Extended`.

-Note - if the part does not have the `Comm` field, this will loop indefinitely.
+Note - this will loop indefinitely if the modules and their fields are different to expected.

-#### `antToggle(part)`

-This function will trigger either the `Extend` or `Retract` events on the input `part`.
-If neither event is available for `part`, nothing will happen.

-Returns `TRUE` if either event was fired, `FALSE` otherwise.

 #### `doAllAnt(function_list)`